alex-h-stone/spring-boot-microservice-reference/README.md

 See RequestLoggingFilterConfig for the required config to log requests.

-Also consider the use of LoggingAspects and the associated annotations to log method arguments, and method responses.
+Also consider the use of LoggingAspects and the LogMethodArguments annotation to log method arguments, and the LogMethodResponse to log method responses.

 ---